2022 Exploration: Full application guide

 The NPI must complete all sections of the full application and submit the application via their institution’s research administrator.
 Any new team members (co-PIs and co-applicants) must each complete their own profile in the Portal before the NPI submits the application.
 Team members will be able to see all sections of the application, but will not have edit access.

 NPIs must verify the page lengths and formatting of any attachments uploaded to the application.
-Should a submitted application contain one or more attachments that do not comply with the page length or formatting standard, the application may be withdrawn from the competition.
+If a submitted application contains one or more attachments that do not comply with the page length or formatting standard, the application may be withdrawn from the competition.

-The Exploration stream review process includes a double-blind external review, with external reviewers not being given information that could identify the research team, and vice versa.
+The Exploration stream review process includes a double-anonymous external review.
+External reviewers are not given information that could identify the research team, and vice versa.
 To ensure anonymity, do not include any identifying information about the team members (including name, previous work, research group, institution, organization, etc.) in the following sections:

 - research proposal; and